-Special Olympics Maine is hosting its second annual Big Chill Unified School Plunge on Sunday April 8th, 2018 at Snow Pond Center for the Arts in Sidney.
-This plunge is designed for student participation, although all are welcome to take the plunge in the chilly waters of Snow Pond.
-All funds raised will benefit Special Olympics Maine’s Unified Champion Schools programs with 30% of a school’s total money raised going directly back to the school to help fund current and future Unified Schools’ initiatives.
-This years Big Chill Unified School Plunge theme is School Spirit!
-Come join the fun, recruit your fellow classmates to take the plunge with you and come “Chill” out while supporting a great cause!
+Special Olympics Maine is hosting its third annual Big Chill Unified School Plunge in Maranacook Lake in Winthrop on Saturday March 16th, 2019 hosted by American Legion Post #40.
+This plunge is specific for students.
+All funds raised will benefit Special Olympics Maine’s Unified Champion Schools programs with 30% of a school’s total money raised going directly back to the school to help fund current and future Unified Champion Schools’ initiatives.
+Come join the fun and show your school spirit while supporting a great cause!
 Participants are required to raise a MINIMUM of $75.00 and will receive the official commemorative Big Chill Unified School Plunge t-shirt.
 Additional incentives and prizes are available based on additional monies raised.
 For more information click here.

 Unified Schools Funding